 Often, doctors won’t treat children with ptosis.
-Your child's doctor will check his eyes regularly.
-He’ll probably treat amblyopia with drops, patches, or glasses.
-And he’ll watch the eye to see if your child needs surgery as he gets older.
+They will check his eyes regularly.
+And they'll probably treat amblyopia with drops, patches, or glasses.
+The doctor will also watch the eye to see if your child needs surgery as he gets older.

 For adults, treatment usually does mean surgery.
 Your doctor may remove extra skin and tuck the muscle that lifts the lid.
-Or he may reattach and strengthen that muscle.
+Or the doctor may reattach and strengthen that muscle.